Negotiating Tips and Dealer Tricks

 Try to complete the negotiation in a half hour.
 Much longer than that and it isn't worth the salesperson's time to give you the best deal since they will end up with as little as $50 commission.
 Set your "deal timer" for 30 minutes.
 Tell them if the deal isn't agreed upon when it goes off you will leave.

-- Once You Make Your Offer, Don't Budge
+e.
+Once You Make Your Offer, Stay Strong

-- Bring Another Person With You to the Car Dealer
+g.
+Bring Another Person With You to the Dealership

 Having a second person on your side keeps the salesperson from being able to intimidate you.
 Strategically your partner should be a doubting Thomas, devil's advocate, constantly pointing out negative parts of a deal, trying to "talk you out of it," saying you should go back to the other dealer.